ivarrh/ivarrh.github.io/_pages/openings.md

 ### Key Responsibilities

-- Designing and conducting experiments,
+1. Designing and conducting experiments,
-- Developing manuscripts for publication,
+2. Developing manuscripts for publication,
-- Presenting research findings at academic conferences,
+3. Presenting research findings at academic conferences,
-- Supporting the organization of workshops and public engagement initiatives.
+4. Supporting the organization of workshops and public engagement initiatives.

 ### Application Process

-Interested candidates should submit the following documents to ([Ivar R. Hannikainen](mailto:ivar@ugr.es)) and ([Rosa López](mailto:rosall@ugr.es)):
+Interested candidates should submit the following documents to [Ivar R. Hannikainen](mailto:ivar@ugr.es) and [Rosa López](mailto:rosall@ugr.es):

 1. A cover letter introducing yourself, your interest and suitability (max: 1 page),
 2. A curriculum vitae (with contact details for 2 references), and